 - Medicine II or Advanced Pediatrics (subinternship, 4 weeks): Students are advised to complete the subinternship between April and November of HMS IV; limited subinternship assignments are available in February and March.
-Students deferring the subinternship until spring must meet with their Society Master or Associate Master and the Registrar for preapproval.
+Students deferring the subinternship until spring must meet with their Advisory Dean/Director or Associate Director of their Society and the Registrar for preapproval.
 A second subinternship in a surgically-oriented discipline is highly recommended but not required.

 - Clinical Electives(CE) (8 weeks) [Must be completed at an HMS clinical affiliate]

 - Unspecified (CE or nonclinical elective [NCE]) (20 weeks)

 Beginning with the advanced electives (Year IV, or Year III for Pathways), full-time status requires a minimum of twelve-week equivalents (generally, this is three 4-week equivalent clerkships) per semester.
 See Section 2.07 for more information about requirements for full-time status.